C0deWiser/workflow-/README.md

 ### Configuring permissions

 Configuring is not done as a part of this extension, because it would require some kind of interface.
-`media101\admin-workflow` is one of the packages which have interface to configure permissions provided with this package.
+A package that has an interface for setting permissions in development.

 ### Usage

-To check user's permission on some item (instance of a class implementing the contract) call the `check` method (or it's derivative) on the service implementing the `Media101\Workflow\Contracts\Workflow` or standard Laravel `Gate` contract.
+To check user's permission on some item (instance of a class implementing the contract) call the `check` method (or it's derivative) on the service implementing the `Codewiser\Workflow\Contracts\Workflow` or standard Laravel `Gate` contract.
 Such singleton will already be preconfigured in the laravel's dependencies container, so it can be type-hinted where appropriate.
 Also, if your have defined `Gate` facade, you can just call `Gate::allows('action', $item)`.

 Eloquent query for the workflow items can be filtered (to only leave the allowed items) by calling the `filter` method on the before-mentioned service.

-You can protect access on whole Laravel resource by using the `Media101\Admin\Http\Middleware\WorkflowMiddleware` middleware.
+You can protect access on whole Laravel resource by using the `Codewiser\Admin\Http\Middleware\WorkflowMiddleware` middleware.

 ## Advanced subjects

 ### Default states

-If you want instances of your class to be created with some initial state, include the `Media101\Workflow\Traits\WorkflowDefaultState` trait into your workflow class.
+If you want instances of your class to be created with some initial state, include the `Codewiser\Workflow\Traits\WorkflowDefaultState` trait into your workflow class.
 By default, the first state returned by `workflowStates` will be assigned on model creation, but you can override the method `initState` to do anything you want.